Experience Native American Culture in Wisconsin

 The Oneida Nation

-Oneida Nation Dancers gently stomp the ground while they demonstrate different styles of pow-wow dances which include men and women’s traditional dances, men and women’s fancy dances, and men’s grass and women’s jingle dress dances.
-While you watch the performers, a member of the tribe explains the significance of each dance.
-Then, it’s your turn to jump in as the dancers invite you to join them in their joyful movement and experience Oneida culture firsthand.
+Oneida Nation Dancers gently stomp the ground while they demonstrate different styles of pow-wow dances.
+These include men and women’s traditional dances, men and women’s fancy dances and men’s grass and women’s jingle dress dances.
+While you watch the performers at the annual Oneida Powwow held in June, a member of the tribe explains the significance of each dance.
 This is a trip you can’t find anywhere else and won’t soon forget.

-After you’re done dancing, you and your crew can tour the 6,000-acre Oneida Nation Farms outside of Green Bay, where a herd of grass-fed cattle and a flock of free-range chickens live a happy life without hormones or antibiotics.
-Natives and the general public alike can purchase meat and poultry, eggs, organic veggies and berries.
-In the fall, visit the Oneida Nation Apple Orchard for McIntosh, Cortland, and Honey Gold apples or choose from over 20 other varieties.
-Take time to visit the Buffalo Farm too, where a herd of more than 100 American bison roam.
+Afterward, you and your crew can tour the 6,000-acre Oneida Nation Farms outside of Green Bay, where a herd of grass-fed cattle and a flock of free-range chickens live a happy life.
+Native residents and the general public alike can purchase meat and poultry, eggs, organic veggies and berries.
+In the fall, visit the Oneida Nation Apple Orchard for McIntosh, Cortland and Honey Gold apples or choose from over 20 other varieties.
+Take time to visit the Buffalo Overlook too, where a herd of more than 100 American bison roam.

 The Menominee Nation